microsoft/sarif-tutorials/docs/3-Beyond-basics.md

 > You can learn more about XSS attacks [here](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)).

-On the other hand, since a SARIF viewer that chooses to render Markdown is presumed to have a full GFM parser available, Markdown messages can use the full link sytax.
+On the other hand, since a SARIF viewer that chooses to render Markdown is presumed to have a full GFM parser available, Markdown messages can use the full link syntax.
 Here's an example that uses the [full reference link](https://github.github.com/gfm/#full-reference-link) syntax:

 ```json